Lebanon's Hezbollah says it downed Israeli drone

 Hezbollah said its fighters had used “appropriate weapons” to bring down the drone on the edge of the southern Lebanese town of Ramyah.

-A correspondent for Hezbollah’s al-Manar television reporting from the border said the drone had not sustained much damage, and had been in Lebanese airspace for around five minutes.
+Reporting from the Israel-Lebanon border, a correspondent for Hezbollah’s al-Manar television said the drone had not sustained much damage, and had been in Lebanese airspace for around five minutes.

+In a separate statement, the Israeli military said Shi’ite militias operating under the command of Iran’s Quds Force, the overseas arm of Tehran’s Revolutionary Guards, fired a number of rockets at Israel from Syria on Monday but they failed to hit Israeli territory.

+The military said the rockets were launched from an area near Damascus.

 A week ago, after a drone attack in a Hezbollah-controlled Beirut suburb, Hezbollah and the Israeli army exchanged cross-border fire that marked their fiercest shelling exchange since the 2006 Lebanon war.

-Hezbollah leader Sayyed Hassan Nasrallah, as well as Lebanon’s government, blamed Israel for the drone attack and had vowed to target Israeli drones entering Lebanon’s airspace.
+Hezbollah leader Sayyed Hassan Nasrallah blamed Israel for the drone attack and had vowed to target Israeli drones entering Lebanon’s airspace.

+Lebanon’s government, which also blamed the drone attack on Israel, has repeatedly complained to the United Nations about Israel, which Beirut considers an enemy country, breaching its airspace.

 Nasrallah said while last Sunday’s flare-up with Israel at the border was over, the episode had launched a “new phase” in which the Iran-backed group no longer had red lines it would not cross.